contextablemark/ag-ui/CONTRIBUTING.md

 ## 5. Open Your Pull Request

+1. Please refer to naming convention: https://docs.ag-ui.com/development/contributing
 1. **Fork** the repo and create a feature branch.
 2. Keep changes focused—one PR per feature or fix.
 3. Link back to your Discussion in the PR description.

 We review PRs weekly.
-Feel free to nudge us in your Discussion if you haven’t heard back in a few days.
+Feel free to nudge us in Discord if you haven’t heard back in a few days.

 ---